whipper-team/whipper/README.md

 - no GUI yet
 - only AccurateRip V1 CRCs are computed and checked against the online database
 - `rip offset find` fails to delete the temporary .wav files it creates if an error occurs while ripping
-- morituri detects the pre-emphasis flag in the TOC but doesn't add it to the cue sheet
+- whipper only checks for the pre-emphasis flag in the TOC
   - To improve the accuracy of the detection, the sub-channel data should be scanned too
 - cd-text isn't read from the CD (useful when the CD informations are not available in the MusicBrainz DB)